Connie McBooker: "Shout Baby Shout", "Ethel Mae"

-"Shout Baby Boogie" was on two compilation albums.
+"Shout Baby Boogie" would end up on two compilation albums.
 One was Boogie Woogie Blues of the 1940s and 1950s, which also had songs by, among others, Lightnin' Hopkins and Professor Longhair.
 The other is The Real Blues Brothers, which was sold throughout the world, but did especially well in Germany.
 The title was inspired by the 1980 movie The Blues Brothers, which starred Dan Aykroyd and John Belushi.